erolkuluslu/expense_tracking/README.md

 BLoC is a predictable state management pattern that ensures all business logic is handled in one place, making the app easier to maintain and scale.
 It also enhances testability by isolating the business logic from the UI.

+## Data Persistence with SharedPreferences

+To ensure that user data, such as expenses, persists across app sessions, this application utilizes the `SharedPreferences` package.
+This allows the app to store and retrieve data locally on the device in a key-value format.

+### How SharedPreferences is Used:

+- **Initialization**: Upon launching the app, the stored expenses are retrieved from `SharedPreferences` and converted from JSON into a list of `Expense` objects.
+This initialization ensures that the app is populated with the user's previous expenses immediately.

+- **Saving Expenses**: When a new expense is added or an existing one is edited, the list of expenses is updated in memory and then encoded into a JSON string.
+This JSON string is saved in `SharedPreferences` under a specific key, ensuring that the data is available the next time the app is opened.

+- **Deleting Expenses**: Similar to saving, when an expense is deleted, the updated list of expenses is saved back into `SharedPreferences` after removing the specified expense.

+Using `SharedPreferences` in this way ensures a lightweight and efficient method for persisting simple data structures like the list of expenses, making the app reliable even when the user closes and reopens it.

 ## Dependencies

 The main dependencies used in this project include: